 Miami Beach-based Blink Charging (NASDAQ: BLNK) has earned Energy Star certification for its 80-amp network-connected charging stations.
 Business owners deploying these chargers will be eligible for Energy Star-related government grants and tax incentives.
 The Energy Star certification, which so far only a handful of the hundreds of charging stations on the market have earned, is… Read more »

-Results for: "blink charging"
+Search Results Found For: "blink charging"

 Blink Charging, an operator of EV charging services, is now listed on the Nasdaq Capital Market under the symbols BLNK and BLNKW.
 To commemorate the event, Executive Chairman Michael D. Farkas and CEO Mike Calise got to ring the Nasdaq opening bell.
 Blink’s previously announced underwritten public offering raised over $18 million, which the company… Read more »